-It’s hard to imagine a more dramatic setting for a temple than KEDARNATH (3583m).
-Reached by a 14km trek from the town of Gaurikund, Kedarnath sits 223km northeast of Rishikesh, close to the source of the Mandakini, and overlooked by tumbling glaciers and giant buttresses of ice, snow and rock.
-The third of the sacred Char Dham sites, Kedarnath is among the most important shrines in the Himalayas and as one of India’s twelve jyotrilinga – lingams of light – attracts hordes of Hindu pilgrims (yatri) in the summer months.
-The area makes a refreshing change from the rocky and desolate valleys of west Garhwal, with lush hanging gorges, immaculately terraced hillsides and abundant apple orchards.
-Kedarnath is also a good base for short treks to the beautiful lakes of Vasuki Tal and Gandhi Sarovar.
+It’s hard to imagine a more dramatic setting for a temple than Kedarnath (3583m), 223km northeast of Rishikesh, which sits close to the source of the Mandakini overlooked by tumbling glaciers and giant buttresses of ice, snow and rock.
+The third of the sacred Char Dham sites, Kedarnath is among the most important shrines in the Himalayas and as one of India’s twelve jyotirlinga – lingams of light – attracts hordes of Hindu pilgrims (yatri) in the summer months.
+The area makes a refreshing change from the rocky and desolate valleys of west Garhwal, with lush hanging gorges, terraced hillsides and abundant apple orchards.
+Reachable via a new 15km trail from Gaurikund, Kedarnath is also a good base for short treks to the beautiful lake of Vasuki Tal.